kant/api-docs/docs/SAAM.md

 > Get a specific artwork, and include data for the artwork images and categories.

-## Contact
+## Feedback

-[Contact](https://americanart.si.edu/about/contact) for issues or feedback related to the American Art API
+[Contact](https://github.com/Smithsonian/api-docs/issues) for issues or feedback related to the American Art API